GSA/digitalgov.gov/content/guides/public-policy/accessibility.md

 date: 2024-06-14 09:00:00 -0500
 title: "Accessibility"
 deck: ""
-summary: "Introduces government web and digital practitioners to Section 508 of the Rehabilitation Act of 1973."
+summary: "An introduction to Section 508 of the Rehabilitation Act of 1973, and related laws and policies."
 guide: public-policy
 primary_image: guide-public-policy